mariovalney/wordpress-docker/README.md

 1. Get the container ID (first column): `docker ps`
 1. Inspect container: `docker inspect <container ID>`
-1. Go to your host file and add
+1. Go to your host file and add it (I always use dev subdomain)

 ### WP Config